liocle/membership-manager/README.md

   1. Practice backend development with FastAPI, SQLAlchemy, and Pydantic
   2. Enforce consistent development and testing environments via Docker Compose
   3. Automate linting, testing, and coverage reporting in CI
+  4. Generate PDF welcome letters for new or existing members

 ---